anonrig/yagiz.co/content/blog/cordova-react-native-swift-whats-next/index.md

 #### Main Issues

 - It's main dependency React and inconsistencies between the React-Native core and React.
 - React still doesn't follow the Semantic Versioning.
-From my perspective, a software which is 4 years old, shouldn't be in 0.5X.XX.
+From my perspective, software which is 4 years old, shouldn't be in 0.5X.XX.
 - Inconsistencies with native modules due to the breaking changes that happen to React-Native core a lot.
 (This is one of the main reason that React-Native defends of it being in 0.5X version, but this is again the main reason to use Semantic Versioning: to keep track of breaking changes and to inform developers about the ecosystem and deprecation)

 ### Swift